Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Imaging Results

 For the model $\mP$, $\langle |m| \rangle$ exhibits a plateau before a subsequent enhancement, with the transition occurring near $t = 11360 \,t_\text{g}$---coinciding with the peak of the total flux.
-It is partially attrtibuted to the transition between optical thin and thick state \citep{Tsunetoe:2024uzh}, as indicated in Fig.~\ref{depth}.
+It is partially attributed to the transition between optically thin and thick states \citep{Tsunetoe:2024uzh}, as indicated in Fig.~\ref{depth}.
 During the earlier stage of the eruption, the absorption becomes strong as a result of the enhancement of non-thermal electrons emission.
-Thus, the plasma becomes optically thick with a typical local LP degree of $\Pi = 3(6p+13)^{-1}$, which is smaller than that of optically thin case, where $\Pi = (p + 1)(p+6/3)^{-1}$ \citep{1979Lightman} \footnote{Beside, according to Eq.~\eqref{eq:PICp}, an increase in magnetization leads to a smaller power-law index, which also results in a decrease/increase in $\Pi$ for optically thin/thick plasma.
+Thus, the plasma becomes optically thick with a typical local LP degree of $\Pi = 3(6p+13)^{-1}$, which is smaller than that of optically thin case, where $\Pi = (p + 1)(p+7/3)^{-1}$ \citep{1979Lightman} \footnote{Besides, according to Eq.~\eqref{eq:PICp}, an increase in magnetization leads to a smaller power-law index, which also results in a decrease/increase in $\Pi$ for optically thin/thick plasma.
 For anisotropic eDFs, the intrinsic LP fraction should be modified by the energy dependence of the electron anisotropy \citep{Comisso_2023}. }.
-In the later stage of eruption, the plasma return to optically thin and the LP degree increases clearly.
+In the later stage of eruption, the plasma returns to optically thin and the LP degree increases clearly.

 The top-left panel also compares the cases with zero and nonzero Faraday coefficients.
 We find that the Faraday effect suppresses $\langle |m| \rangle$, particularly prior to the eruption.
 From Eq.~\eqref{rotateeq}, one infers that a larger $\rho_V$ increases the mismatch between $\psi$ and $\psi_P$, thereby strengthening the dichroic depolarization.
 Conversely, when $\rho_V$ is very small, $\psi$ and $\psi_P$ remain nearly aligned throughout propagation, which greatly limits depolarization.
 This behavior is also reflected in the enhanced LP fraction at the end of the eruption, where the Faraday optical depth approaches zero.